-This will give you a basic idea of how fast your website is loading, and how to improve it.
-For a more detailed look, try these tools on for size:
+This will give you a basic idea of how fast your website is loading, and some top level topics on how to improve it.
+For a more detailed look, try these other tools on for size:

 Now that you have your score, we can start talking about what it means and why it matters.
 You may be looking at three or four seconds right now and thinking yeah, that’s not too bad.

 What if I told you that cutting down that time, even by a second, could increase your revenue by thousands of dollars per year!
 There are numerous studies that show how important your page speed is, but let’s take a look at some hard numbers:

 The Need For Speed (Infographic)

 Now that we’ve sufficiently covered the power that web speed has over your website, it’s time to put everything together into a handy-dandy infographic that you can take with you.